Whether you’re a small boutique owner or a super-sized online store, having a digital marketing strategy is crucial for your success online.

 To encourage repeat sales, you can send out emails to your previous customers with offers and discounts to encourage them to buy from your store.
 You can also send them emails suggesting related products they might be interested in.

 Email marketing is one of the most cost-effective methods of online marketing – and offers a great way of tracking customer approval rates and return on investment.

 Referral discounts are a great marketing technique that not only secures a repeat customer but also gains a new one.

 How does it work?
 Basically, offer a discount to your current customers if they refer your business to a friend.
 People trust their friends/family members for recommendations on where to buy what they need – so encouraging word of mouth referrals via small discounts or offers is a great boost to online sales.

 The average conversion rate is somewhere between 1% and 3% – but your average repeat customer has a 60 to 70% chance of converting.

 Existing customers are so much easier to sell to again than trying to persuade new customers to buy from you.
-Which is why it makes so much sense to encourage these already-converted customers to make repeat purchases.
+This is why it makes so much sense to encourage these already-converted customers to make repeat purchases.

 One of the most effective ways to do this is by setting up a loyalty program.

 By offering your customers bonuses, points or discounts off future purchases, you can incentivise them to continue to shop at your store.

 Google wants us to make the user’s shopping experience as comfortable as possible which is why they created Google Shopping.